RachelVital/sparkStreamingGraphAnalitics/README.md

 # sparkStreamingGraphAnalitics

-## Prerequisites:

-* Zookeeper started
-* Kafka Installed
+Before starting executing these code, you have should have already:

-* Kafka server started
+* Kafka server running
-* Kafka topic created
+* Kafka Topic shoud be created.
-* producer console started
+* kafka producer and consumer console started for testing purpose.